Tevar: Plot

-Pintoo's police chief father, SP Ravikant Shukla and Gajendar show up at the airport, and Ravikant arrests him while Gajendar takes Radhika away.
+Pintoo's police chief father, SP Ravikant Shukla, and Gajendar show up at the airport, and Ravikant arrests him while Gajendar takes Radhika away.
 While under Gajendar's jurisdiction, Radhika taunts him and claims that Pintoo will definitely return for her.
 Gajendar goes to the jail and asks Pintoo to come with him.
-Here, Pintoo and Ravikant solve their relationship, when Ravikant expresses that he's not worried Pintoo will come home hurt; rather, he's worried for Gajendar.
+Here, Pintoo and Ravikant solve their issues when Ravikant expresses that he's not worried Pintoo will come home hurt; rather, he's worried for Gajendar.

-Gajendar and his men get Pintoo injured in front of the whole town.
+Gajendar and his men injure Pintoo in front of the whole town.
 Home Minister Mahender Singh, who is the reason Gajendar has not gotten in trouble all this time, tells him to stop making a scene, as he's ruining his political party, but Gajendar slaps Mahender and goes on to fight Pintoo.
-He is further enraged when he sees how much Radhika loves Pintoo, and stabs him with a knife.
+He is further enraged when he sees how much Radhika loves Pintoo, and he stabs him with a knife.
 Pintoo falls to the ground.
 Radhika tries to run to him, crying his name, but Gajendar drags her away.
 Pintoo is able to get up again, picking up the scarf that Radhika dropped.
-He ties it around his waist where the knife wound is, and fights and defeats Gajender's men.
-He also defeats Gajender until Gajendar gets back up with a gun.
-However, he is shot down by Kakdi, his own right-hand man on the instructions of Mahender who has had enough of Gajender's antics and insubordination and it is implied that Kakdi has now been appointed as Gajender's replacement.
-With Gajender dead, his goons have no interest in Pintoo and Radhika who are now reunited.
+He ties it around his waist, where the knife wound is, and fights and defeats Gajender's men.
+He also defeats Gajender until he gets back up with a gun.
+However, he is shot down by Kakdi, his own right-hand man, on the instructions of Mahender, who has had enough of Gajender's antics and insubordination.
+It is implied that Kakdi has now been appointed as Gajender's replacement.
+With Gajender dead, his goons have no interest in Pintoo and Radhika, who are now reunited.